Glasspar G2

 The Brooks Boxer was an immediate success when shown at the 1951 Los Angeles Motorama along with three other early fiberglass cars: the big Lancer, the small Skorpion, and the Wasp.
 Only Tritt's car went on to be the first production fiberglass car.
 The Boxer mold was then modified and used to produce the beautiful Glasspar G2 sports car that year.

 About this time the Korean War was raging, and Tritt was having difficulty acquiring polyester resin for his cars and boats.
 The Naugatuck Chemical Company in Naugatuck, Connecticut, after seeing the Boxer, sent Glasspar plenty of Vibrin resin and an order for a G2 sports car to promote their product to the auto industry.
 Naugatuck's G2 was modified and named the Alembic I and was shown at the Philadelphia Plastics Exhibit in 1952.
 Life then featured the car in a story, as did the New York Times, the Wall Street Journal and many auto trade magazines.
 The Glasspar Company then went public and sold stock to raise capital.

 Bill Tritt also designed and/or built fiberglass car bodies for Californian Woodill Wildfire, British Singer Car Company, Willys, Kaiser, Volvo, and Walt Disney.
 His last fiberglass car design was the Ascot which the Glasspar board of directors rejected in favor of staying with the core business of boat building.
 Tritt left Glasspar shortly afterward.

 Disneyland, in Anaheim, California, was building its Autopia automobile track and commissioned Bill Tritt and Glasspar to build the fiberglass car bodies.
-They were small, single-seat, self-powered cars using Briggs and Stratton lawn-mower type engines with centrifugal clutches.
+They were small, single-seat, self-powered cars using Briggs & Stratton lawn-mower type engines with centrifugal clutches.
 The cars were originally designed to use aluminum wrap-around bumpers provided by Kaiser Aluminum, but later changed to the more suitable steel.